Dodge Viper (VX I): TA

+TA 1.0

 The Time Attack (TA) model was introduced in 2013 and had two variants, 1.0 and 2.0, each variant different from the other.
 The 1.0 was sold by SRT and was made as a small enhancement for the Viper GTS.

 The engine received no modifications and was rated at 645 hp and 600 lbft, the same as the standard car, but the car's aerodynamic additions reduced the top speed to 193 mph.